Skip to Content

 2. if hired before September 1, 2001, the employee must have been enrolled in the GBP for three of the 10 years of service; or

 3. age 55 with at least 10 years of service will allow the retiree to enroll in optional coverage (e.g., dental).
-Retiree medical insurance is available when he or she reaches age 65.
+Retiree medical insurance is available when they reach age 65.

 2. University contribution toward employee medical premiums:

-2. 15–19 years of GBP participation equals 75 percent contribution toward employee premium.
+2. 15–19 years of GBP participation equals 75 percent contribution toward employee premium; and

 3. 20 years or more of GBP participation equals 100 percent contribution toward employee premium.